 The fund will focus on:

-- are mission driven, so their interest rates and fees are lower than those provided by credit cards or payroll lenders
+- many provide technical assistance and deeper outreach to underserved communities than traditional lenders are mission driven, so their interest rates and fees are lower than those provided by credit cards or payroll lenders

 - support the economic advancement of populations and businesses that have lacked access to more traditional sources of capital